theodi/R-projects/data-portal-analysis/the_data_catalogue_cycle_hypothesis.md

 ### Conclusion

 **The London datastore hosts around 550 datasets.
 They were released with stark differences in some months over the last three years.
 More importantly, the updates are not concentrated in recent months, which suggests a poor update cycle.
-The &tau; = 0.53 is optimistic because the `metadata update` variable possibly includes minor updates.**
+The &tau; = 0.53 is optimistic because its `metadata update` variable possibly includes minor updates.**

 ## 3. The UK Datastore